-Trott's resume cuts 2 ways
+Trott's resume cuts 2 ways in Congress race

 One thing has both helped and haunted Dave Trott in his effort to keep Michigan's 11th Congressional District seat in Republican hands: his resume.

 The Birmingham lawyer and GOP fundraiser has trumpeted that he has created 1,800 jobs in Metro Detroit — without identifying his line of business.
 But critics have labeled him the "foreclosure king" because his former businesses included Attorneys Title Agency, a title insurance company with 40 offices in four states, and technology companies that have developed software for processing foreclosure paperwork and work flow management for lawyers.

 The background has not prevented Trott from being favored in the GOP-leaning district over Bobby McKenzie, a former U.S. State Department counter-terrorism adviser, and Republican U.S. Rep. Kerry Bentivolio of Milford, who lost the primary to Trott by 33 percentage points but is mounting a write-in bid.
 The district covers parts of Wayne and Oakland counties.

 McKenzie's camp is trying to close the gap with an ad rolled out Wednesday that re-enacts the 2011 foreclosure of then-101-year-old Texana Hollis of southwest Detroit.
 In the ad, a terrified elderly woman is carried out of her home in a wheelchair and left on the street while a voiceover says: "Foreclosure King Trott: He's caused too much misery to let him represent us in Congress."

 Later that same day, a rally of "Trott survivors" gathered in Birmingham where they held a "street trial" over the attorney's foreclosure history.